 3. Committed ourselves to the path by practicing the Five Precepts and the Six Paramitas

-4. Came to believe that all our perceptions are learned, of dependent origination, and thus empty of intrinsic existence, just a product of our ego-mind which is not our true self, and that all things are impermanent.
+4. Came to believe that all our feelings and perceptions are learned, that they are just a product of our ego-mind.
+And that our ego-mind is not our true self.
 Instead we knew that our true self is our heart.

 5. Were ready and willing, and made a decision to surrender our ego and turn our will and our lives over to the care of our true Buddha nature, opening up our heart to embrace all aspects of our being.